MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-deploy-hosting.md

     ![Copy function URL command](../../media/functions-extension/copy-function-url-command.png)

 1. Paste the URL into a browser.
 The URL includes the function key, `code` query parameter.
-1. Append a querystring name/value pair,`name=YOUR-NAME`, to the URL.
+1. Append a querystring name/value pair,`&name=YOUR-NAME`, to the URL.
 1. The browser shows the successful function running in the cloud.

     :::image type="content" source="../../media/functions-extension/api-request-succeeds-200.png" alt-text="Screenshot of a browser showing the result of the API returns successfully.":::